-The 2017 awards ceremony of the Midwest Symposium for Leadership in Behavior Disorders (MSLBD) recognized current and future leaders in our field.
-MSLBD took the time to say "thank you" to Dr. Deborah Griswold and Dr. Michael Couvillon for their service the past three years to the organization as president and treasurer of the organization.
-We also welcomed two new members to the MSLBD Master Teacher group.
+The 2018 awards ceremony of the Midwest Symposium for Leadership in Behavior Disorders (MSLBD) recognized current and future leaders in our field.
+We welcomed four new members to the MSLBD Master Teacher group.

 The Outstanding Leadership Award